On Friday, Kim and I were homeless in Cape Town seriously doubting our plan to spend six months in South Africa.

 But, hey, at least the location was good!

-We escaped from our Airbnb as fast as we could and made the short, but dark and scary (it’s a nice neighborhood, but all the houses are walled and nobody’s on the streets nor are there any lights), walk to what we’d been told was a cool part of town, Melville’s 4th Ave / 7th Street.
+We escaped from our Airbnb as fast as we could and made the short, but dark and scary (because all the houses are walled, there are no streetlights, and only dumb tourists walk anywhere), walk to what we'd been told was a cool part of town, Melville's 4th Ave / 7th Street.

 Kim was smiling by the end.